lino-framework/lino/docs/dev/plugins.rst

-As a :doc:`/team/sysadm` you can override these configuration defaults in your project's :xfile:`settings.py` using the :meth:`configure_plugin <lino.core.site.Site.configure_plugin>` method.
-This function must be called *before* the :setting:`SITE` has been instantiated, otherwise *they will be ignored silently*.
+As a :doc:`/team/sysadm` you can override these configuration defaults in your project's :xfile:`settings.py` using the :func:`configure_plugin <lino.core.site.configure_plugin>` function.

 For example, if you want to set the :attr:`country_code
 <lino.modlib.countries.Plugin.country_code>` of
 :mod:`lino.modlib.countries` to `'DE'`::

     from lino_cosi.projects.apc.settings import *
     configure_plugin('countries', country_code='DE')
     SITE = Site(globals())

+Beware the pitfall: :func:`configure_plugin
+<lino.core.site.configure_plugin>` must be called *before* the
+:setting:`SITE` has been instantiated, otherwise *they will be ignored silently*.
+(It is not easy to prevent accidental calls to *after* Site initialization because there are scenarios where you want to instantiate several `Site` objects.)

 Uncomplete list of configurable plugin attributes: